scttohara/scttohara/README.md

   1. building a website with Python/Flask/Graphql/AWS/PostgreSQL (this is the stack as of now) because I want to get more familiar with backend issues/work.
 Luckily, I have a few command line games written that I think would be pretty fun through a web browser (i.e. the python_card_game, US_states-capitals_game, and one or two other repos I have here).
 When it is up and working I'll have a link here!!

   1. Additionally, I am working on HackerRank, Euler project, and Leetcode problems to get better at problem solving with job interview type questions.

+  1. Finally, I'm studying for the AWS SAA-C02.
+Hoping to take the exam before the New Year.

 - 🌱 At the moment I'm learning more Python, graphQL, more SQL, figuring out next steps in which database to learn, hoping the above-mentioned projects will help with that decision.